Investing Brokerages & Advisors

 • Access to advanced research with upgraded account

-• Instant deposits that can be used for trading
+• Instant deposits that can be used for trading4

 • Crypto wallet

-No matter your comfort level with portfolio management and stock trading, Fidelity offers access to various investment products.
-It’s even possible to get planning help and advice, as well as access to an extensive library of educational resources.
+No matter your comfort level with portfolio management and stock trading, Fidelity offers access to the tools you need to learn more about your trades.
+It's even possible to get planning help and advice, and the brokerage offers one of the most extensive libraries of educational resources we've encountered.

 Pros